History of the exploration of the Crimean peninsula. Ancient history and diverse culture of Crimea

 7 slide

-In 1919 Vernadsky V.I. moved to Simferopol.
-Until 1921 he worked as a professor, since 1920 as rector of the Tauride University in Simferopol.
-Vladimir Ivanovich Vernadsky, Russian and Soviet] natural scientist
+In 1919, Vernadsky V.I. moved to Simferopol.
+Until 1921 he worked as a professor, and from 1920 as rector of the Taurida University in Simferopol.
+Vladimir Ivanovich Vernadsky, Russian and Soviet natural scientist

 8 slide

 Vasily Vasilyevich Dokuchaev arrived in Crimea in the summer of 1878.
-It was during this period that he accumulated scientific material for his now world-famous work “Russian Chernozem”.
-The work that marked the beginning of not just "chernozem science", but a completely new science - soil science.
+It was during this period that he accumulated scientific material for his now world-famous work “Russian Black Soil”.
+Work that laid the foundation not just for “chernozem science”, but for a completely new science - soil science.
 Observations and scientific materials collected by V.V.
-Dokuchaev during a trip to the Crimea, became a significant contribution to the emerging science of the "fourth kingdom of nature", which, according to the scientist, is the soil.
+Dokuchaev during a trip to Crimea, became a significant contribution to the emerging science of the “fourth kingdom of nature,” which, according to the scientist, is soil.

 10 slide

-The history of the creation of the Karadag biological station dates back to 1901, when Terenty Ivanovich Vyazemsky (1857–1914), Privatdozent of Moscow University in the Department of Physiology, bought the abandoned Karadag estate, intending to create a scientific center on its basis, which became the meaning of his life.
-Terenty Ivanovich personally supervised the construction, bought materials, hired workers.
-He invested all his savings, all earnings in the development of his offspring.
+The history of the creation of the Karadag biological station dates back to 1901, when Terenty Ivanovich Vyazemsky, a private associate professor at Moscow University in the Department of Physiology (1857–1914), bought the abandoned Karadag estate, intending to create a scientific center on its basis, which became the meaning of his life.
+Terenty Ivanovich personally supervised the construction, bought materials, and hired workers.
+He invested all his savings, all his earnings in the development of his brainchild.

 11 slide

-Steven Khristian Khristianovich Well-known botanist, gardener and entomologist, Doctor of Medicine, chief inspector of sericulture, inspector of agriculture in southern Russia and director of the Nikitsky Garden in the Crimea.
-Nikitsky Botanical Garden is the oldest research and scientific-practical center dealing with the issues of botany, fruit growing,
+Steven Christian Christianovich Famous botanist, gardener and entomologist, doctor of medicine, chief inspector of sericulture, agricultural inspector of southern Russia and director of the Nikitsky Garden in Crimea.
+Nikitsky Botanical Garden is the oldest research and scientific-practical center dealing with issues of botany, fruit growing,

 12 slide

-In 1887, the young architect Nikolai Petrovich Krasnov arrived in the Crimea, where he was soon appointed the city architect of Yalta.
-He will serve in this position for twelve years.
-"Amazing fellow" - these are the enthusiastic words of Emperor Nicholas II about N.P.
-Krasnov, the author of the building in the Livadia estate, which he deigned to leave to posterity in a letter, sharing his joy with his mother after the first visit to the new white stone palace in September 1911
+In 1887, the young architect Nikolai Petrovich Krasnov came to Crimea, where he was soon appointed city architect of Yalta.
+He will work in this position for twelve years.
+“Amazing fellow” are the enthusiastic words of Emperor Nicholas II about N.P.
+Krasnov, the author of the building on the Livadia estate, which he deigned to leave to his descendants in a letter, sharing his joy with his mother after his first visit to the new white-stone palace in September 1911

-Evgeny Lvovich Markov - a popular writer of the 70s.
+Evgeniy Lvovich Markov is a popular writer of the 70s.
 XIX century.
-He lived in Simferopol, served as the director of the Simferopol gymnasium, studied all corners of the Crimea, its historical past.
-The book went through four editions during the life of the author; it has not lost its literary and artistic value even today.
+He lived in Simferopol, served as the director of the Simferopol gymnasium, studied all corners of Crimea, its historical past.
+The book went through four editions during the author’s lifetime; it has not lost its literary and artistic value to this day.

-A. N. Tolstoy called Alexander Evgenievich Fersman "the poet of stone."
-Written in a lively, engaging way, the books reflect the author's deep love for stone.
-During the years of his work in the Crimea, Alexander Fersman was the first to find and describe several dozen minerals.
-It was a significant contribution to the collection of almost 200 minerals now known in the Crimea.
-On the high right bank of the Salgir there is a small village of Fersmanovo, there is a small beautiful two-story building with a turret.
-It has a memorial plaque with the text: "Here in children's and youth lived Academician A.E.
-Fersman (1883-1945) - an outstanding Soviet mineralogist and geochemist.
+A. N. Tolstoy called Alexander Evgenievich Fersman “the poet of stone.”
+The books, written in a lively, engaging manner, reflect their author's deep love for stone.
+Over the years of his work in Crimea, Alexander Fersman was the first to find and describe several dozen minerals.
+This was a significant contribution to the collection of almost 200 minerals now known in Crimea.
+On the high right bank of the Salgir there is a small village called Fersmanovo, where there is a small beautiful two-story building with a turret.
+There is a memorial plaque on it with the text: “Here in children’s and teenage years Academician A.E. lived Fersman (1883-1945) - an outstanding Soviet mineralogist and geochemist."

 What else to read